-With the help of I/O psychologists or qualified consultants in the field, employers can improve their workers' wellbeing and increase efficiency and productivity in the workplace.
+With the help of I/O psychologists or qualified consultants, employers can improve their workers' well-being, and increase efficiency and productivity in the workplace.

 The industrial side of I/O psychology "examines specific problems and issues that companies have to deal with," said J. Michael Crant, professor of management and organization in the Mendoza College of Business at the University of Notre Dame.

-Industrial psychologists can help organizations with the following tasks:
+Industrial psychologists can help organizations with the following tasks.

 To keep things running smoothly, businesses need to make sure their employees have the skills and knowledge they need to do their jobs.
 Industrial psychologists can identify missing skills among employees and create effective training to help fill these gaps.

 If you don't feel you're getting everything you could out of your employees, organizational psychologists may be able to help in the following areas:

 Organizational psychologists study employee behaviors and attitudes to gauge overall employee satisfaction.
-Using their findings, psychologists then suggest changes to improve employees' well-being and happiness at work, which makes for more productive employees.
+Using their findings, psychologists suggest changes to improve employees' well-being and happiness at work, which makes for more productive employees.

-If organizational psychologists find that employees are stressed or unhappy, they may suggest work-life balance programs to ease the stress on employees, thereby helping them to produce not just more work, but better work.
+If organizational psychologists find that employees are stressed or unhappy, they may suggest implementing work-life balance programs to ease stress on employees, thereby helping them to produce not just more work, but better work.
 Successful work-life balance programs decrease turnover rates and burnout while increasing motivation and commitment.
 [Read related story: 5 Ways to Improve Your Work-Life Balance Today]